ClaytonHughes/d-tut/source/basics.rst

 ======

-You already know how to program, but lets cover the basics quickly.
+You already know how to program, but let's cover the basics quickly.
 In addition comes some specific comparisons to other programming languages.

 Syntactically, D looks very much like C/C++/C#/Java.